-As I look around my community and see all that were devastated by the 2011 flood, I felt the need to give encouragement and inspiration through art.
-So many people in Minot and the surrounding area have come so far in re-building their lives.
-By using images and headlines from the summer of 2011, my intent was not to make people sad, but rather to remind them of how far they have come since then; to perhaps provide some hope," says Candace Brekke, creator of HOPE HEALS.
+"As I looked around my community and saw all the families and businesses that were devastated by the 2011 flood, I felt the need to give encouragement and inspiration through art.
+People in Minot and the surrounding area have made great progress in re-building their lives.
+By using images and headlines from the summer of 2011, my intent was not to conjure up bad memories, but rather to remind people of how far they have come since then; to perhaps provide some hope," says Candace Brekke, creator of HOPE HEALS.

-"I am not tied to the zoo in any way, but it is just a place in Minot that my family loves.
-We really miss the zoo and my kids miss the animals, so hopefully this is a small way I can help in their rebuilding process.
-Any business that would like to display HOPE HEALS for one month is asked to make a contribution in honor of HOPE HEALS to the Roosevelt Park Zoo, with the suggested amount of $500.
+"I am not tied to the zoo in any way, but it's a place in Minot that my family loves.
+We really miss the zoo and my kids miss the animals, so hopefully this is a small way I can help in their rebuilding process."

 This is a mixed media acrylic on canvas, size 4 feet x 5 feet.